all-of-us/raw-data-repository/docs.md

 * Health Professional Portal to RDR
   * Search Participants
     * At check-in time, look up an individual by name, date of birth, zip code
-    * For a Work Queue, filter participants based on summary information (e.g. age, race, ethnicity)
+    * For a Work Queue, filter participants based on summary information (e.g. age, race)
   * Get Participant Summary (by id)
   * Update a Participant with a new Medical Record Number
   * Insert results from physical measurements